 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What does my system require?
 Is the more expensive products worth the investment?
-These are just a couple of the questions that make the selection mind-boggling.
-Let D & K Heating Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.
+These are just a couple of the questions that make selecting home air filters so mind-boggling.
+Let D&K Home Services by Enercare try to help you de-mystify the air filter dilemma.

-Here’s a simple way to determine how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then using everyday table salt, pour the salt through the filter to see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can imagine that the filter will let dust particles of similar size pass through.
+Here’s an easy way to determine how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then using everyday table salt, pour the salt through the filter to see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
 You really should upgrade your filter to higher quality filter that is more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 Purchasing a properly sized air filter for your Belleville home is important.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number informs the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

 To help explain the scale of this system, these are some typical MERV ratings and how they connect to efficiencies.
 This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.

 MERV 1-4 60-80%